openzim/nautilus/README.md

 # Installation

-`nautilus` is a python program. if you are not using the docker image, you are advised to use it in a virtualenv.
+`nautilus` is a python program. if you are not using the docker image, you are advised to use it in a virtual-environment.
 See `requirements.txt` for the list of python dependencies.

 ## docker